-- California Proposition 65 This product contains formaldehyde, which depending on temperature and humidity, may be emitted from the product.
+- California Proposition 65 These products contain formaldehyde, which depending on temperature and humidity may be emitted from the product.
 Weyerhaeuser has evaluated formaldehyde emission rates from its products and have found these rates to be below the significant risk level.
-The user should determine whether formaldehyde emissions resulting from its site specific use, handling, ventilation design, capacity and final construction design for this product could exceed the safe harbor level - Warning: Drilling, sawing, sanding or machining wood products generates wood dust, a substance known to the State of California to cause cancer. - Pennsylvania This product contains formaldehyde which, depending on temperature and humidity, may be emitted from the product.
-When cut or otherwise machined, the product may emit wood dust.
-Formaldehyde and wood dust appear on Pennsylvania's Appendix A, Hazardous Substance List. - New Jersey This product contains formaldehyde which, depending on temperature and humidity, may be emitted from the product.
-When cut or otherwise machined, the product may emit wood dust.
-Formaldehyde and wood dust appear on New Jersey's Environmental Hazardous Substance List. - Minnesota Minnesota Statutes, 1984, Sections 144.495 and 325F.181 do not apply to this product; these statues apply to plywood, particleboard and MDF and other products manufactured with ureaformaldehyde resins. - SARA 313 Information: To the best of our knowledge, this product contains formaldehyde at de minimis concentrations (<0.1%) and is not subjected to the SARA Title III Section 313 supplier notification requirements. - SARA 311/312 Hazard Category: This product has been reviewed according the EPA "Hazard Categories: promulgated under SARA Title III, Sections 311 and 312 and is considered, under applicable definitions, to meet the following categories:
+The user should determine whether formaldehyde emissions resulting from its site specific use, handling, ventilation design, capacity and final construction design for these products could exceed the safe harbor level. - Warning: Drilling, sawing, sanding or machining wood products generates wood dust, a substance known to the State of California to cause cancer.
+In addition, the painted and/or coated products may contain titanium dioxide.
+Titanium dioxide (airborne, unbound particles of respirable size) is a substance known to the State of California to cause cancer. - NOTE: Titanium dioxide is a common pigment ingredient.
+Some OSB products contain titanium dioxide in the paint and/or coatings on the edges.
+However, titanium dioxide is not anticipated to be potentially released unless it is cut, ground or sanded.
+The titanium dioxide as supplied will remain bound in the material/paint/coating.
+Based on foreseeable exposure scenarios, Weyerhaeuser does not believe the potential titanium dioxide exposure will present a health risk.
+California's listing was based on the IARC Group 2B classification of titanium dioxide (Volume 93, 2010b) which included studies that showed lung cancer in experimental animals.
+Relevant human exposures have not shown an association between titanium dioxide exposure and cancer. - Pennsylvania These products contain formaldehyde which, depending on temperature and humidity, may be emitted from the product.
+When cut or otherwise machined, these products may emit wood dust and titanium dioxide.
+These products may also contain paraffin wax.
+Formaldehyde, titanium dioxide, wood dust, and paraffin wax appear on Pennsylvania's Appendix A, Hazardous Substance Lists. - New Jersey These products contain formaldehyde which, depending on temperature and humidity, may be emitted.
+When cut or otherwise machined, the products may emit wood dust and titanium dioxide.
+Formaldehyde, titanium dioxide and wood dust are on the New Jersey Environmental Hazardous Substance List. - Minnesota Minnesota Statutes, 1984, Sections 144.495 and 325F.181 do not apply to these products; these statues apply to plywood, particleboard and MDF and other products manufactured with ureaformaldehyde resins. - SARA 313 Information: To the best of our knowledge, these products contain formaldehyde at de minimis concentrations (<0.1%) and is not subjected to the SARA Title III Section 313 supplier notification requirements. - SARA 311/312 Hazard Category: These products have been reviewed according the EPA "Hazard Categories: promulgated under SARA Title III, Sections 311 and 312 and is considered, under applicable definitions, to meet the following categories: